Location: Tuscany, Italy

 Period(s) of Occupation: Eighth to second Centuries B.C.E.

 Minimum Length of Stay for Volunteers: full term

 Room and Board Arrangements

 Students and staff are housed in several farm houses near the town of Vicchio.
-The program cost includes 3 or 6 hours of credit, lodging, meals (Monday-Friday), and local commute.
+The program cost includes 3 hours of credit, lodging, meals (Monday-Friday), and local commute.
 This price does not include travel to and from Italy and weekend meals.
 We encourage students interested in outside funding sources to contact us by February 15, 2015.